hewitson-j/leaps-and-bounds-new/README.md

 # Leaps and Bounds Preschool

-A website developed in React and Typescript.
+A website developed for a client in React and Typescript.